From the time she was finishing elementary school, Hillary Mickell has battled migraines.

 For Mickell, migraines are in her family’s DNA.
 Her mother, father, and sister also battle chronic migraines regularly.
 And like anyone living with a chronic condition, Hillary and her family have sought out the right remedy to help manage the pain and frequency of migraines, but finding a treatment is notoriously difficult.

-Due to the complex and not yet fully understood nature of migraines, many patients find zero benefit from over-the-counter painkillers, and prescription migraine drugs are only used by one-third of patients.
-This has left many on their own to explore non-traditional treatments.
+Due to the complex and not yet fully understood nature of migraines, many patients find zero benefit from over-the-counter painkillers, and prescription migraine drugs are only used by

 “You name it, I’ve done it,” Mickell tells me over the phone.
 “I’ve had acupuncture, I’ve done the triptans, the vasodilators, worked with chiropractors, took anti-seizure medicines, and even medical marijuana to straight-up Topamax and Vicodin.
 Everything.
 All with various levels of managing the pain, essentially.”

 Additionally, many of these options have unfavorable side effects, such as sedation “sleepiness” which can further decrease a person’s productivity.